ianastafeva/Epigene_labs/Epigene_labs/README_1.md

 Make sure you can query the API.
 We use Postman at Epigene Labs, but feel free to use the tool you want.
 Create a couple of Genesets to get more familiar with it.

+Answering:
-I creqted the several gensets in /genesets
+I have created several gene sets in /genesets

 Example:
 {"title":"genset1","id":1,"genes":[{"name":"gene1","id":1,"geneset_id":2}]}